 I know you have heard the saying… The way to a man’s heart is through his stomach.
+This goes for the kids in the house, too.
 It is very true in my house especially when I follow this Cinnamon Crumb Cupcake Recipe.

 I have a recipe that will make breakfast a little bit more special for the whole family when you serve these scrumptious cinnamon crumb topped cupcakes to compliment breakfast.

 The recipe is from Ed’s mom and he fondly remembers her making them when he was growing up.
 The original recipe card that I was given from his mom when we were first married was old and worn.
 Mine is now over 30 years old and looks just as old and worn as the one I was given so many years ago.